REVIEW: ANTIGONE PRESENTED BY THE GIRLS OF ST. CATHERINE'S

 "The titular star-crossed lovers, played by Levi Duncan and Emma Mercier, both gave workmanlike performances and I thought they especially shone in my favorite scene, when Juliet is on the balcony and Romeo ascends to her."

 "First off, let me tell you that this girl is a powerhouse.
 Small but mighty - more than I can possibly say.
 Her presence shocks me every time I have the honor of watching her.
 Her attention to detail and her constant strive for new additions to Carrie is so refreshing.
 Each time I watch her, I am covered in goosebumps.
-She has really brought the character of Carrie to life, and I hope that everyone is able to see her shine.
+She has really brought the character of Carrie to life."

 "Jimmy is a dreamer, too, who’s madly in love with the town floozy, Snookie Updegraff (Emma Mercier), an apparently wealthy girl who wears a red hat and has an eye for the boys and tortures them by teasing without mercy."